10 Minute TalksRunning from

 In November 2018, Shona Hookham visited her GP with some confusing symptoms: irregular periods, hot flushes, and night sweats.
 Following a series of tests, Shona, at the age of 24, has just been diagnosed with Primary Ovarian Insufficiency (POI), which means her fertility is reduced prematurely and the menopause has begun.
 Although POI can occur in women in their early 40s, it only effects 1 in every 10,000 women under 25.
 In this interview, Shona shares the story of discovering her recent condition in her early 20s, what POI means for her, and some of the ways she is making sense of her involuntary childlessness.

 Shona Hookham is recently married, a doctoral candidate in sociology of religion at the University of Chester, and works in a local church.
-She has just been diagnosed with Premature Ovarian Insufficiency at the age of 23, after several years of irregular periods, tests, and scans.

 This event is part of Storyhouse Childless.
 A pass for the whole day, which gains you entry to every event, is £15.
 Find out more here.